#CLVolleyW returns with ‘Clashes of the Titans’ to start the year with a bang!

 Sport LISBOA e Benfica (POR) vs. Igor Gorgonzola NOVARA (ITA)

 Wildcard holders and 2019 #CLVolleyW winners Igor Gorgonzola NOVARA have never faced a Portuguese opponent in the Champions League.
 These teams share the same record of one win and one loss this far in the pool following completion of two rounds of action.
 Before the holiday season, the ‘Eagles’ of Benfica – who are making their first appearance in the #CLVolleyW group stage – recorded their first historic victory in Round 4 when they emerged victorious from a tiebreaker with PGE Budowlani ŁÓDŹ, whereas NOVARA suffered a resounding 0-3 loss at the hands of Fenerbahçe.
+However, the team coached by Lorenzo Bernardi recently got a huge boost of energy as they beat Numia Vero Volley MILANO 3-1 in the quarterfinals of the Italian national cup contested on December 30.

 Historically, Portuguese clubs have lost all four Champions League encounters with Italian teams in straight sets.
 Last season, FC PORTO lost both games against Numia Vero Volley MILANO without taking any set.
 Moreover, last year Sport LISBOA e Benfica were eliminated by Italy’s Reale Mutua Fenera CHIERI ’76 in the quarterfinals of the Challenge Cup (1-3, 0-3).